 During the twelve week clerkship, students rotate on services at the University of Chicago Medical Center and Evanston Hospital, part of the NorthShore University HealthSystem.
 Students will spend 1-2 months on inpatient general medicine services and 2-4 weeks on hematology/oncology and/or cardiology services.
-All students will participate in a 12-week, longitudinal ambulatory experience with a The University of Chicago Department of Medicine faculty member.
-The 2-week elective experience includes options to rotate in medicine subspecialties and related specialties such as radiology, physical medicine and rehabilitation, dermatology and radiation oncology.
+All students will participate in a 12-week, longitudinal ambulatory experience with a University of Chicago Department of Medicine faculty member.
+The 2-week elective experience includes options to rotate in medicine subspecialties and related specialties such as radiology, physical medicine and rehabilitation, dermatology, emergency medicine and radiation oncology.

 During each of the core rotations, students function as active members of the ward team and assume a prominent role in the management of the patients.
 Students also meet weekly in small groups with a faculty preceptor.
 In addition to teaching responsibilities, the preceptor has primary responsibility for monitoring the progress of each student during the clerkship.
 The preceptor is a person to whom students can turn if problems arise during the clerkship.
 The course directors are also readily available in case of problems.

 Available teaching conferences include Resident Morning report, the Medical Morbidity and Mortality Conference and Medical Grand Rounds.
 Teaching conferences provided speciﬁcally for students include 5 days set aside for case-based discussion sessions and didactic lectures as well as an EKG lecture series.